 - Choose or invent 2 proficiencies and 1 shortcoming.
 They should be non-combat actions.

-- Add a set of clothing (1 slot), a coin purse with 50 gold coins (1 slot), and 1 or 2 items relevant to your character, to be agreed upon with the GM.
+- Add a set of clothing (1 slot), a coin purse with 50 gold coins (1 slot), and 2 to 3 items relevant to your character, to be agreed upon with the GM.

 - Flesh out the character by giving them a drive in life, and something they’re afraid of.
 These are guides to roleplaying them.